Aggrathon/MLusic/input/README.md

 ## Learning data here
-The songs should be in the midicsv format as used by this program:
+The data should be midi files ready to be converted, or already converted, to csv-files by using this tool:
 [http://www.fourmilab.ch/webtools/midicsv/](http://www.fourmilab.ch/webtools/midicsv/)